 From the Budapest Central European Fashion week website showcasing the Spring and Summer 2020 collection, NUBU shared their story and meaning behind their brand:

 “NUBU embodies the inner harmony of the sophisticated urban woman, combining comfort and function, minimalist cuts, graceful femininity, and ethereal elegance.
 The brand balances between women’s confident personality and charming demeanor.”

 “NU+BU means love.
 A South African term used to describe the new, improved, stronger and loving relationship between two individuals (NU+BU) that have grown as individuals and together are ready to move forward to greater things.”

-NUBU stands by the qualities and values that matter to me and it was exciting to stumble across something so unique and authentic on an overseas travel.
-I’m not only excited to wear NUBU’s clothing, I’m excited to share it with you.
+NUBU stands by the qualities and values that matter to me, and it was exciting to stumble across something so unique and authentic on an overseas journey.
+I’m not only excited to wear NUBU’s clothing, but I’m also excited to share it with you.
 As an international brand, NUBU has expanded to the USA and Asia.

 Below are some photos from the Fall 2019 Budapest Central European Fashion show featuring NUBU’s latest collection for Spring/Summer 2020.
-This collection is inspired by Japanese aesthetics representing simplicity, implicity, modesty, naturalness, everydayness, imperfection and silence.
+This collection is inspired by Japanese aesthetics representing simplicity, simplicity, modesty, naturalness, everydayness, imperfection, and silence.
 You can check out NUBU’s website here and be sure to follow them on Facebook and Instagram.